manifold-inc/targon/README.md

 1. Attest your hardware configuration
 1. Execute the launch script for TVM
-1. Verify the Confidential Compute environment
+1. Verify the environment Integrity

 If you encounter any errors during this process, please review and correct your hardware configuration according to the guidelines in the previous sections.